Martar189/Lession-Detection-with-YOLO/README.md

 ***Model advantages***

 * The whole detection pipeline is a single network
-* It can be customised and optimized end-to-end.
+* It can be customised and optimized end-to-end
 * It is extremely fast

 For more information on the model [click here](https://pjreddie.com/media/files/papers/yolo.pdf)